ZRshid/ZRshid/README.md

 # Hi 👋, I'm Zakariya

-**Data Engineer | AWS Certified (In Progress) | Transforming raw data into actionable business insights through scalable cloud-native ETL pipelines**
+**Data Engineer  Transforming raw data into actionable business insights through scalable cloud-native ETL pipelines**

 My journey into data engineering started from curiosity about how raw data can be transformed into real business value.
 I’m learning every day and excited to share what I pick up along the way.